nv78/Anote-PrivateGPT-Desktop/README.md

 # Anote-PrivateGPT-Desktop

 ## How to run it locally
-1. Clone the repo `git clone https://github.com/nv78/Anote-PrivateGPT-Desktop` and `cd Anote-Private-GPT`
+1. Clone the repo `git clone https://github.com/nv78/Anote-PrivateGPT-Desktop` and `cd Anote-PrivateGPT-Desktop`

 ### Backend
 First, compile the backend